mitloehn/csvtyp/README.md

   make para

+results:

-results in tabs.tex for upload to shlat
+tabs.tex for upload to shlat

 changes in csv.db for further sql

+csv.db:

-csv.db is NOT part of git repo as it is 2.2 GB
+not part of git repo as it is 2.2 GB

+just create empty sqlite db

+nerctools:

+cython version of subset check.  nice try, epic fail. slower than pure python.